AndreHoarau/computer_infrastructure_assessment/README.md

 ## License

-This project is licensed for educational purposes under ATU Galway's guidelines.
+This project is licensed for educational purposes under ATU Galway's guidelines located on the [StudentHub](https://studenthub.atu.ie/).

 ---

 ## Acknowledgements

-Thanks to ATU Galway lecturers for guidance throughout the semester, and to Met Éireann for providing the weather data used in this project.
+Thanks to [Dr. Ian McLoughlin](https://github.com/ianmcloughlin) for guidance throughout the semester, and to [Met Éireann](https://www.met.ie/climate/available-data) for providing the weather data used in this project.

 ---

-For any questions or feedback, feel free to reach out via this repository's issue tracker.
+For any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/andre-hoarau/)